Blood is usually a good sign — while you’re hunting, anyway.

 But when the critter it’s coming from — the one you just sent a crossbow bolt through — hightails it across miles of open prairie and eventually fades from view, then it most definitely is not.
 I speak from experience.
 It happened to me last month while on an archery antelope hunt in western Nebraska.

-After connecting on a 65-yard shot, the animal took off across one field after another, eventually dipping out of sight — leaving me sweat-soaked, winded and mumbling cuss words.
+After connecting on a 65-yard shot, the animal took off across one field after another, eventually dipping out of sight — leaving me sweat-soaked, winded and mumbling swear words.

 Hunting can be a messy business.
 And as I watched his white rump disappear over that last rise, I knew the real work hadn’t even begun.